eclipse-edc/DataDashboard/docs/continuous_deployment.md

 ### Pushing ECD Data Dashboard image manually

-You can push the EDC Data Dashboard docker image to an Azure Container Registry (ACR) of your choice manually.
+You can push the EDC Data Dashboard Docker image to an Azure Container Registry (ACR) of your choice manually.

 First authenticate with ACR by following the instructions in the [documentation](https://docs.microsoft.com/azure/container-registry/container-registry-authentication).
 Example for bash: